Routing Keys in VictorOps

 Alert routing gives you the precision required to assign specific types of alerts to specific groups.
-The objective is to quickly and accurately target specific team members to deal with a particular incident without unnecessarily notifying your entire team, Routing Keys are the tool to use.
+When the objective is to quickly and accurately target specific team members to deal with a particular incident without unnecessarily notifying your entire team, Routing Keys are the tool to use.

 You may create and manage your Routing Keys by navigating to Settings >> Alert Behavior >> Routing Keys.

 When an alert is delivered to VictorOps, your routing rules determine whether an incident is created, and to which team alerts and incidents will be routed.
 When an incident is routed to a particular escalation policy, that escalation policy determines who to notify, and who to escalate to if the incident stays unacknowledged.

 All types of alerts have a routing key assigned to them by your administrator.
-This key is what is used to map the alert to a team.
+This is the key used to map an alert to a team.
 To find the routing key for an alert, click on an open incident for the alert (or look in the alert’s details) in the VO mobile or web app.
 You will see the routing key in the list of key/values.

 - Each team should have one routing key that is not shared with any other teams.
 Keeping the naming of the routing keys identical or at least similar to the team name will also reduce confusion.